 But that’s not everything.
 Those clothes need to be transported to you.
 So that means using oil for tankers, airplanes, and trucks.

-It’s not hard to see how the environmental impact of a t-shirt far outweighs the economic impact to your bank account.
+It’s not hard to see how the environmental impact of a t-shirt far outweighs the economic impact on your bank account.

 What Is Ethical Clothing And Why It’s Important